fieldtrip/website/development/realtime/buffer_protocol.md

 #### Channel flags

-This chunk is useful for specifying that a channel can have one of a discrete number of different types, e.g. `data` = "meg_ad_eog\0\1\1\1\1\3\3\2\2" could be used for a system with 8 channels, the first four of which are for MEG, then 2 channels EOG, then 2 channels A/D.
+This chunk is useful for specifying that a channel can have one of a discrete number of different types, e.g., `data` = "meg_ad_eog\0\1\1\1\1\3\3\2\2" could be used for a system with 8 channels, the first four of which are for MEG, then 2 channels EOG, then 2 channels A/D.

 This chunk is used for labelling the channels (or elements of the feature vector) that are represented in the buffer.